LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-04-jetbrains-compose.md

 ## Conclusion

 Under the hood Jetbrains Compose is based on [skiko](https://github.com/JetBrains/skiko), a Jetbrains library powered by Kotlin Multiplatform.
+It seems that the next compatible platform could be iOS and it would be awesome.

-Compose on desktop is available on Windows, Linux and mac OS.
+Compose on desktop is already available on Windows, Linux and mac OS.

 I can't wait to see the evolution of this amazing technology !